mdcourse/python-codes/README.md

 # Learn Molecular Simulations with Python

 This repository contains the Python code associated with the [Learn Molecular Simulations with Python](https://mdcourse.github.io/) project.

+## Automated testing

+Within the automated-testing/ folder, a code for automatingly testing the documentation is avalaible.
+The code read the documention, detect the Python code, write it to file, and then test it.